How to Write a Good Literature Review

 The Literature Review Serves a Specific Function

 You may be tempted to save time by restricting your review to the last decade, but this can be a critical failure point.
-The purpose of a literature review is to establish your authority in your research.
+The purpose of writing a literature review is to establish your authority in your research.
 Without that established credibility, your research findings are dismissed as nothing but your opinions founded on some basic methodologies.

 - If you can’t demonstrate that you have done the background work, you have no credibility as a researcher to recommend future research.